lydell/dual/readme.md

 API
 ===

-Note that all properties and methods that accepts keys expects keys from the [key list].
+Note that all methods that accepts keys expect keys from the [key list].

 The `Dual` class takes no parameters.